 Credit cards have a set limit agreed upon by the customer and the lender which you can access to make purchases, almost like a bank loan but only when you activate it!
 Depending on what lender you are with, you usually have an interest-free repayment period – 30 days is common – where you can pay back the amount owing without incurring interest.
 Once it gets past this period, interest begins to accrue on the amount owing.
 The interest rate varies from lender to lender so it’s important to do your research before choosing which credit card to select.

-Inovayt Financial Planner Luke Saltmarsh advises, “Credit card interest is calculated as a percentage of how much you owe.
+Inovayt Financial Advisor Sunshine Coast Luke Saltmarsh advises, “Credit card interest is calculated as a percentage of how much you owe.
 For example, if you have $20,000 owing on a credit card for 12 months at an interest rate of 10 per cent per annum, then you’ll need to repay $22,000 which includes the $20k borrowed plus the $2,000 interest charged.”

 Are they worth it?